Slack Connector 2.0 Examples - Mule 4

-The following examples show how to create a public Slack channel and how to post a message to a channel.
+The following examples show how to create a public Slack channel, post a message to a channel, upload a file to a Slack channel using a file path, and upload file text content to a Slack channel.

 These examples use variables for some field values.
 You can either: